MidasBrewing/BrewPie/README.md

 # BrewPie
-Backend stuff for the RaspeberryPie
+Backend stuff for the Raspeberry PI